microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/04 - Data Agents.md

     ![](../assets/images/04_data_source_instructions_01.png)

-1. Perform the following steps to add an exmple query to help the agent learn patterns about the sales data:
+1. Perform the following steps to add an example query to help the agent learn patterns about the sales data:
     - In the **Explorer**, select **Setup**.
     - Under the **Sales** warehouse, select **Example queries**.
     - Select **+ Add** from across the top of the example queries pane.